What is an Alabama Federal Maritime Commission’s Ocean Transportation Intermediaries (OTI) Bond?

 Federal military and civilian household goods require different surety bonds.

 An additional $21,000 should be added to the bond amount for Optional Rider for Additional NVOCC Financial Responsibility.
-These are the NVOCCs who intends to be included in the U.S.-China trade.
+These are the NVOCCs who intend to be included in the U.S.-China trade.

 What are the conditions of a Federal Maritime Commission Bond?